-From January 15 - February 3 2013, public consultation on this proposal was held.
+From January 15 - February 3, 2013, public consultation on the first proposal at the location east of the playing field was held.
 Staff and garden volunteers delivered approximately 400 flyers to neighbours adjacent to the proposed garden site (roughly a 2 block radius), as required by the community garden policy.
 In addition to this, a sign was posted on the site notifying other park users.